-Regional and aquaculture staff determined in 2017 that needs for holdover BCT had become obsolete and that the space required to hold those fish in the hatchery could be better served in raising other fish for sport fish purposes.
-In most cases, holdover BCT have shown to be less desirable to anglers due to persistent fin wear.
-In addition, holdover BCT have not demonstrated greater survival at stocking over fingerlings.
+Regional and aquaculture staff determined in 2017 that needs for holdover BCT had become obsolete and that the space required to hold those fish in the hatchery could be better served in raising other sport fish.
+In most cases, holdover BCT were less desirable to anglers anyway due to persistent fin wear.
+In addition, holdover BCT did not demonstrate greater survival at stocking over fingerlings.
 All BCT quotas were converted to fall fingerling stocks in 2017.